usama739/Whatsapp-clone/README.md

      ```

 2. **Frontend Configuration**:
-   - Create a `.env` file in the `frontend` directory and add the following environment variables:
+   - Create a `.env` file in the `whatsapp-mern` directory and add the following environment variables:
      ```env
      REACT_APP_PUSHER_KEY=your_pusher_key
      REACT_APP_PUSHER_CLUSTER=your_pusher_cluster